kodaworks/log/README.md

 # A Builder’s Log On Systematic Trading

-ENTRY #001: THE ORDER BOOK
+- ENTRY #001: The Order Book